Links

 Use Case + Scale: Terrestrial scanning is recommended for room-scale, buildings and larger environments.

-Ease of Use: While fairly slow, the BLK360 workflow is by far the simplest to use.
+Ease of Use: The BLK360 workflow is by far the simplest to use.
 Paired with an iPad, scanning is practically one-touch and the software is straight-forward.

 Time: Scanning speeds of the BLK360 are fast, but the workflow can be quite slow waiting for data transfer and processing through the software.